Erik Peterson (politician): Committees

+In addition to his committee assignments, Peterson also serves as the Deputy Minority Whip in the General Assembly.

 District 23

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 23rd District for the 218th Legislature are:
+Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
+The representatives from the 23rd District for the 2024—2025 Legislative Session are: